 Financial freedom and escape from, inter alia, human trafficking for victims and support for aid agencies in times of crisis

-In addition to some of the more obvious benefits about the distributed ledger tech being used for future contracts, and its unique feature as programmable money, based on my experience, this is what I think its other promises are that no one is yet discussing:
+In addition to some of the more obvious benefits about the distributed ledger tech being used for future contracts, and its unique feature as programmable money, based on my experience, this is what I think its other promises are:

 - A reduction in financial crime by virtue of the permanent evidence of transactions on the distributed ledger and Blockchain that can be used simultaneously and cooperatively by law enforcement agencies globally;